Bart Jan Spruyt

 Dr. Bastian Jan "Bart Jan" Spruyt (born 29 January 1964, in Ridderkerk) is a Dutch historian, journalist and conservative writer.

-Academic background
+He is opinion editor for CNE.news.

+Early life and education

-Spruyt grew up in Rotterdam, and studied history, theology and law at the Utrecht University and Leiden University.
-He is a practising Calvinist of the Hersteld Hervormde Kerk denomination (Restored Reformed Church).
+Spruyt grew up in Rotterdam, Netherlands, and studied history, theology, and law at Utrecht University and Leiden University.
+He is a practising Calvinist of the Hersteld Hervormde Kerk denomination, also known as the Restored Reformed Church.
 Spruyt obtained his M.A. in Renaissance and Reformation History in 1990 from Utrecht with the highest honors.

 Spruyt was a graduate student at Leiden University from February 1991 through February 1994 and obtained a doctorate in February 1996 on an English-language dissertation entitled 'Cornelius Henrici Hoen (Honius) and his Epistle on the Eucharist (1525): Medieval Heresy, Erasmian Humanism and Reform in the Early Sixteenth-Century Low Countries', which was supervised by Prof. Posthumus Meyjes (Leiden) and the late Prof. Heiko A. Oberman (Arizona).
 A book version of this dissertation was published in 2006 by E. J. Brill in their series 'Studies in Medieval and Reformation Traditions: History, Culture, Religion, Ideas'.
 Spruyt published scholarly papers in such journals as the Dutch Review of Church History, Sixteenth Century Journal, Wolfenbütteler Renaissance Mitteilungen, English Historical Review, Quaerendo, and Reformatorica.
 He's currently an assistant professor at the Free University of Amsterdam, where he teaches ecclesiastical history.

-Journalist
+Career

+Journalism

 From 1994 to 2002, Spruyt worked as a journalist for the Reformatorisch Dagblad, the sixth largest Dutch daily newspaper, with a mainly Protestant readership and an explicitly Calvinist editorial line.
 He covered Dutch politics and the foreign desk.
 His last position was from 2000 to 2002 as chief political editor and commentator of the newspaper, working from The Hague.
 In the second half of 2006, he picked up journalistic work again.